Skip to content

 IDE Integration

-To generate a compile_commands.json for clangd and other LSP tools:
+To generate a compile_commands.json for clangd and other LSP tools, configure with -DCMAKE_EXPORT_COMPILE_COMMANDS=ON:

 Then symlink the generated file into the project root: